Apple software reportedly hobbles independent third-party repairs

 If you need to fix your 2018 MacBook's keyboard next year, you may need to forget about taking it to the local repair shop.
 According to MacRumors, any repairs involving the T2 chip in 2018 systems must be completed by running specific Apple diagnostic software that's only available as part of its Authorized Service Provider program.

-The site obtained internal guideline documents for Apple's official service providers (which includes Apple Stores) detailing that if the software isn't run, repairs to the display, logic board, Touch ID (which means Touch Bar), keyboard, battery, trackpad or speakers on the newest MacBook models can result in a dead system.
+The site obtained internal guideline documents for Apple's official service providers -- including Apple Stores -- detailing that if the software isn't run, repairs to the display, logic board, Touch ID (which means Touch Bar), keyboard, battery, trackpad or speakers on the newest MacBook models can result in a dead system.
 On the iMac Pro, it applies to fixes for the logic board and SSD.

-Part of the reason may be integration: the T2 chip acts as both a generic controller for audio devices, SSD and more as well as the security gatekeeper for booting, storage encryption and ID verification.
+Part of the reason may be integration.
+The T2 chip acts as both a generic controller for audio devices, SSDs and more, as well as the security gatekeeper for booting, storage encryption and ID verification.
 (And it's not the first issue Apple's run into with the T2 chip since it originally launched.)

 We reached out to Apple for comment but did not hear back.